|Famous Courses||MBA, Veterinary Medicine, Engineering|

 Two schemes, the International Buddy Scheme and Hospitality Scheme, allow international students to get to know local residents and current students at the university in order to help them settle in and further experience the culture of the city and University.

-96% of the University of Edinburgh's research was classed as either world-leading or internationally excellent with 55% classed at the highest level of world-leading.
+96% of the University of Edinburgh's research was classed as either world-leading or internationally excellent with 55% classed at the highest level of world-leading in the REF 2021.

 All first year students from outside Edinburgh are guaranteed an offer of University of Edinburgh accommodation.
 Accommodation is based at over 25 sites, all located within a short walk or bus ride of Edinburgh's centre.
 1,900 catered rooms are available in Pollock Hall 2km from the city centre.
 These have an option of en suite, standard and shared rooms.
 Self-catered accommodation is also available in a mixture of halls and flats around the city, generally housing up to six students per flat.